Matt-A-Bennett/vim-surround-funk/README.md

 ```

 ```
-sF: Where the name of the function (e.g. np.outerfunc) is similar to a Vim
+sF : Where the name of the function (e.g. np.outerfunc) is similar to a Vim
      WORD, but is additionally delimited by any character not in 'g:surround_funk_legal_func_name_chars' (see below)

 *************               *
 np.outerfunc(innerfunc(arg1))